zephyrproject-rtos/zephyr/doc/about_zephyr.rst

 .. _about_zephyr::

-About Zephyr
+About
-############
+#####

-The Zephyr kernel is a small footprint kernel designed for use on resource-constrained systems, from simple embedded environmental sensors and LED wearables to sophisticated smart watches and IoT wireless gateways.
+The |codename| is a small-footprint kernel designed for use on resource-constrained systems: from simple embedded environmental sensors and LED wearables to sophisticated smart watches and IoT wireless gateways.

+It is designed to be supported by multiple architectures, including ARM Cortex-M, Intel x86, and ARC.
+The full list of supported platforms can be found :ref:`here <platform>`.

+Licensing
+*********

-The open source project associated with the Zephyr kernel makes it available to users and developers under the Apache License, version 2.0.
+The Zephyr project associated with the kernel makes it available to users and developers under the Apache License, version 2.0.

-Key Features
+Distinguishing Features
-************
+***********************

+The |codename| offers a number of features that distinguish it from other small-footprint OSes:

+#. **Single address-space OS**.
+Combines application-specific code
-A Zephyr application combines application-specific code with a custom configured kernel to create a monolithic image that is loaded and executed on a system's hardware.
+   with a custom kernel to create a monolithic image that gets loaded and executed on a system's hardware.
 Both the application code and kernel code execute in a single shared address space.

-The Zephyr kernel provides an extensive suite of services, which are summarized below.
+#. **Highly configurable**.
+Allows an application to incorporate *only*
+   the capabilities it needs as it needs them, and to specify their quantity and size.

+#.  **Resources defined at compile-time**.
+Requires all system resources
+   be defined at compilation time, which reduces code size and increases performance.

+#. **Minimal error checking**.
+Provides minimal run-time error checking
+   to reduce code size and increase performance.
+An optional error-checking infrastructure is provided to assist in debugging during application development.

+#. **Extensive suite of services** Offers a number of familiar services
+   for development:

-* Multi-threading services, including both priority-based, non-preemptive fibers and priority-based, preemptive tasks (with optional round robin time-slicing).
+    * *Multi-threading Services* for both priority-based, non-preemptive fibers and priority-based, preemptive tasks with optional round robin time-slicing.

-* Interrupt services, including both compile-time and run-time registration of interrupt handlers, which can be written in C or assembly language.
+    * *Interrupt Services* for both compile-time and run-time registration of interrupt handlers.

-* Inter-thread synchronization services, including binary semaphores, counting semaphores, and mutex semaphores.
+    * *Inter-thread Synchronization Services* for binary sempahores, counting semaphores, and mutex semaphores.

-* Inter-thread data passing services, including basic message queues, enhanced message queues, and byte streams.
+   * *Inter-thread Data Passing Services* for basic message queues, enhanced message queues, and byte streams.

-* Memory allocation services, including dynamic allocation and freeing of fixed-size or variable-size memory blocks.
+   * *Memory Allocation Services* for dynamic allocation and freeing of fixed-size or variable-size memory blocks.

-* Power management services, including tickless idle and an advanced idling infrastructure.
+   * *Power Management Services* such as tickless idle and an advanced idling infrastructure.

-There are several additional features that distinguish Zephyr from other small footprint kernels.

-* Zephyr is highly configurable, allowing an application to incorporate only the capabilities it needs, and to specify their quantity and size.

-* Zephyr requires all system resources to be defined at compile-time to reduce code size and increase performance.

-* Zephyr provides minimal run-time error checking to reduce code size and increase performance.
-An optional error checking infrastructure is provided that can assist in debugging during application development.

-The Zephyr kernel is supported on multiple architectures, including ARM Cortex-M, Intel x86, and ARC.
-The list of supported platforms can be found :ref:`here <platform>`.